For a definition of terms used in this section, see Definitions below.

 - On Lake Champlain – Bluegill, pumpkinseed, rock bass, yellow perch, alewife, and white perch may only be taken by angling or icefishing, may not be transported alive, may only be used for bait on Lake Champlain, and (except for rainbow smelt) may not be commercially harvested or sold as bait.
 Alewife may only be used or possessed if dead.

-- Anglers may only take baitfish for personal use by the following methods: a) minnow traps no longer than eighteen inches with an entrance not exceeding one inch in diameter, b) dip nets, cast nets, and umbrella nets not exceeding a total of 51 square feet of mesh, or a seine net not exceeding 25 feet in length, c) angling by hook and line.
+- Except in Seasonally Closed Waters, baitfish may be taken for personal use by the following methods: a) minnow traps no longer than eighteen inches with an entrance not exceeding one inch in diameter, b) dip nets, cast nets, and umbrella nets not exceeding a total of 51 square feet of mesh, or a seine net not exceeding 25 feet in length, c) angling/ice fishing by hook and line.

 - All traps, nets, baitboxes or other holding receptacles capable of taking,holding or keeping live baitfish in public waters must be marked with the name and address of the owner and user, unless the owner is present.